 - 2 tbsp Chopped Parsley

-While mixture is simmering, make your cheese mixture.
-Combine ricotta cheese, 1/2 cup of Parmesan cheese, 4 ounces of shredded cheese, and egg.
+- While mixture is simmering, make your cheese mixture.
+Combine ricotta cheese, 1/2 cup of Parmesan cheese, 4 ounces of Italian shredded cheese blend, and egg.
 Blend cheese mixture until smooth.

 “Better for You” Lasagna has a few “swaps” that give it a lighter component and leave you feeling guilt free.
 Is that even possible since we’re talking about lasagna?
 Yes – it is.
 There is no mistaking that this lighter version of lasagna is a great contender.
 Everyone will enjoy it!
 You have my word!